coguardio/coguard-cli/README_PYPI.md

 ### <a id="cloud-scan"></a>Extracting and scanning cloud configurations

 Using the CoGuard CLI, you can run a scan a current snapshot of your cloud configurations.
-This requires you to have the respective cloud CLI tools (`aws-cli` for AWS, `gcloud` for GCP or `az` for Azure) installed and authenticated on your device.
+For AWS, Azure and GCP, this requires you to have the respective cloud CLI tools (`aws-cli` for AWS, `gcloud` for GCP or `az` for Azure) installed and authenticated on your device.

 ```shell
 coguard cloud [scan] {aws, azure, gcp}